An ‘IT army’ is fighting Russian propaganda

 “They apply different techniques, and disinformation is one of the main parts of this war,” she said.

-Lina, an employee at the guard’s hotel, said the Russian disinformation campaign is still going on in Donetsk, where her father lives.
+Lina, an employee at the guard’s hotel who requested only her first name be used for security reasons, said the Russian disinformation campaign is still going on in Donetsk, where her father lives.
 She recently contacted her father’s neighbor to ask him to go next door and knock on her father’s door and check if he was safe.

 “There is no war,” Lina recalled the neighbor saying.
 “The Russians are not fighting you.”